rob-murray/five-star/README.md

 ## Example

 Say you implemented a film rating system, you have lots of `Film` objects each with different attributes and you would like to show an overall rating for each film based on classifications below.
+You might give the amount of swearing in the film slightly less weighting that the amount of sex and violence.

 * Gore - Amount of blood in the movie - weighting: 40%
 * Sex - Number of references to sex in the movie - weighting: 40%